U2NG/2018-OSF-Demo/01_OSF_introduction.md

 ### What will happen in this workshop?

-* Work with the OSF to increase the documentation and transparency of your workflow, and learning tools that will help you to implement these changes.
+* Work with the OSF to increase the documentation and transparency of your workflow, and learning how to use the environment that will help you apply best data management practices.

-* To do this, we’re all going to be working through a hypothetical research study.
+* To do this, we’re all going to be working in the OSF applying the TIER protocol.

-* You’ll work on building an open, transparent research project from start to finish in order to learn good data/project management practices and use of the OSF.
+* You’ll work on building an open, transparent research project in order to learn good data/project management practices and practical use of the OSF.

 # Getting Started

 ### ***Activity***
-* Group participants in 2 or 3 people per group

 * Setup a new account or sign in to OSF [here](http://osf.io)